 Men can have erectile dysfunction (ED).
 They cannot attain or maintain penile erections for sex.
 Men can also have premature ejaculation (PE).
 Their ejaculation is always prior to or within 1 minute of sex.

 These sexual function problems are related to conflicts, satisfaction, and arguments in a relationship.
 However, the situations in men and women are different.

 Researchers find that men with erectile dysfunction (ED) have lower satisfaction and sexual desire in their relationship.
 But some men are able to separate sexually dysfunction and relationship stress issues in their life, and they just feel fine.

-In women, the relation between sexual dysfunction and relationship stress is quite strong.
+In women, the relationship between sexual dysfunction and relationship stress is quite strong.
 Researchers find that women with low sexual desire, arousal, and orgasm usually have more relationship problems.